 2.1.
 The frequency of testing to the requirements of paragraphs 1.1. to 1.5. and 1.7. above shall be on a statistically controlled and random basis in accordance with one of the regular quality assurance procedure, and shall be conducted at least once per year.

 2.2.
-Minimum conditions for the control of conformity of Child Restraint Systems of categories "Universal", "Semi Universal" and "Restricted", in relation to the dynamic tests according to paragraph 1.6. above.
+Minimum conditions for the control of conformity of Enhanced Child Restraint Systems of categories "Universal", , in relation to the dynamic tests according to paragraph 1.6. above.

 In accordance with the relevant authorities, the holder of an approval will supervise the control of conformity following the method of batch control (para.
 2.2.1. below) or following the method of continuous control (para.
 2.2.2. below).

 2.2.1.
-Batch control for the Child Restraint Systems
+Batch control for the Enhanced Child Restraint Systems

 2.2.1.1.
-The holder of an approval shall divide the Child Restraint Systems into batches which are as uniform as possible in regard to raw material or intermediate products involved in their manufacture (different colour of shell, different manufacture of harness) and in regard to production conditions.
+The holder of an approval shall divide the Enhanced Child Restraint Systems into batches which are as uniform as possible in regard to raw material or intermediate products involved in their manufacture (different colour of shell, different manufacture of harness) and in regard to production conditions.
 The numbers in a batch shall not exceed 5,000 units.

 In agreement with the relevant authorities the tests can be carried out by the Technical Service or under the responsibility of the holder of an approval.